ASCii-GH/project-showcase/README.md

 # Project showcase
-A Github Pages website to showcase projects.
+Hi, This is a Github Pages website to showcase my projects.